 - BESH studies are are studies that meet both the definition of basic research and the NIH definition of a clinical trial.
 BESH therefore are subject to NIH clinical trials policies such as registration and results reporting but may have some exemptions (see the “Policy Flexibilities for BESH Funding Opportunities” section of the BESH website.

 - Note that any proposed study that is primarily BESH or mechanistic in nature but that at any point assess whether an outcome causes an improvement in a health-related outcome, would no longer be considered a BESH or mechanistic trial.

 Step 4: Ensure you are applying to the appropriate FOA

-Now that you have established if you are conducting a clinical trial, and if so what kind, next ensure that you are applying to an FOA that accepts that type of clinical trial.
+Now that you have established if you are conducting a clinical trial, and if so what kind, next ensure that you are applying to an FOA that accepts or supports that type of clinical trial.

-There are two places you should look to determine the clinical trial requirements for a given FOA:
+There are three places you should look to determine the clinical trial requirements or guidelines for a given FOA:

 - Review the FOA’s title and “Section II.
 Award Information” for what types of clinical trials are allowed, if any.
-NOTE: This is not enough however, proceed to Step 2.
+NOTE: This is not enough however, always continue to Step 2.

 - Review the "Related Notices" section for any affiliated Notices that specify what type of trials are allowed.
 For example, NINDS has a Notice describing what kinds of trials will be accepted under the parent R01 (Clinical Trial Required) FOA.

 It can be challenging in some cases to differentiate between the different types of NIH-defined clinical trials.
-If you have questions, consult with your institution’s grants office and an NINDS Program Officer for additional guidance.
+If you have questions, consult with your institution’s grants office and an NINDS Program Officer for additional guidance PRIOR to submission.